-Unless otherwise noted, the technical information on the Separation Rapids Lithium Project has been reviewed and approved by the Company's Consulting Metallurgist, Mr. David Marsh, FAusIMM (CP), or Dr. William Mercer, PhD, P.Geo.
-(Ontario), Vice President, Operations, who are both Qualified Persons under NI 43-101.
+Unless otherwise noted, the technical information on the Separation Rapids Lithium Project has been reviewed and approved by the Company's President & CEO, Donald Bubar, M.Sc., P.Geo. or Consulting Metallurgist, Mr. David Marsh, FAusIMM (CP), who are both Qualified Persons under NI 43-101.